amroumaj/projet-soa-ecommerce-enit-2024-3AINFO1/payment/README.md

 ## Testings

 P.S.
-I will be adding testing images for all APIs in the assets folder.
+I put all testing screenshots for all APIs in the assets folder (the card number and card code are 16 digits there because I took the screenshots yesterday before I changed them to 8 digits).

 ![testing the API that receives teh order and sends it to the bank and receives the result ](assets/f.png)